 25. Make digital and social media marketing strategy:

 Writing a great PR plan will not just help create fresh ideas and opportunities for the business to stand out, it will also provide satisfaction to the business in its everyday operations.
-PR plans may always change, but planning strategy in advance will allow you to follow your established goals and sustain your focus.
+PR plans may always change, but the planning strategy in advance will allow you to follow your established goals and sustain your focus.